lyteword/chspurgeon-tod/volume-3/psalm-68.md

 But God, *rising* in this manner, is more especially against the fact than the person, and against the person only for the fact.
 We must, therefore, search and inquire after that; and we find it wrapped up and secretly lurking in the *dissipabuntur,* in their punishment; for scattering supposes a gathering together, as corruption doth generation.
 That, then, which moved God to rise is this: his *enemies,* they that *hated him, the wicked,* were gathered together, and consulted against God and his church, as we see it this day; and, seeing it, are here met together to fall down before God in all humility, that he may arise and scatter them.
 This is *nunc opportunitatis,* the very time and appointed time *for* God to *arise.* In which phrase is implied a kind of pause and deliberation, as if God were not always up, and ready to execute judgment.
 And, hereby, he manifests—

-1\.His patience to the wicked: he is not always up, as it were, to destroy his enemies;
+1\.
+His patience to the wicked: he is not always up, as it were, to destroy his enemies;

-2\.His justice, which cometh at length, though it come not so soon as men in misery expect;
+2\.
+His justice, which cometh at length, though it come not so soon as men in misery expect;

-3\.His mercy to his children: though for a while he seem to sleep, and not to hearken to the voice of their complaints, yet, at last, he rises up and helps them.
+3\.
+His mercy to his children: though for a while he seem to sleep, and not to hearken to the voice of their complaints, yet, at last, he rises up and helps them.

 Lastly, we shall take notice of the effects, or end, of this rising; and that is the destruction of his enemies, here drawn out to our view, in four several expressions, as in so many colours:—